-naturally occurring genetically engineered of or degrade pollutants microorganisms to reduce or is called bioremediation.
-Bioremediation is less expensive and sustainable than other remediation's available.
-It is grouped into in situ bioremediation(treatment of contaminated soil or water in the site) and ex situ bioremediation (treatment of contaminated soil or water that is removed from the site and treated).
+or genetically The use naturally occurring engineered of degrade pollutants microorganisms to reduce or is called bioremediation.
+Bioremediation is less expensive and more sustainable than other remediation's available.
+It is grouped into in situ bioremediation (treatment of contaminated soil or water in the site) and ex situ bioremediation (treatment of contaminated soil or water that is removed from the site and treated).